dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dceframe.md

 **Parameters**

-`orientation`: Int value that means the rotation angle of the image.
+`orientation` Int value that means the rotation angle of the image.

 ## toBitmap